Saad-Mahamood/dcu_hotel_reviews_tutorial/README.md

 7. Now install the `pip` dependencies: `pip install -r requirements.txt`
    * Alternatively, if you are using `poetry`: `poetry sync`
 8. Start jupyter lab and browse the notebooks in this directory: `jupyter lab`
+   * Alternatively, you can use your own IDE editor instead.